stasiekq/odas-bakning/README.md

 In terminal write `docker-compose up --build`

 The app will install and launch at localhost.
-Going to http://localhost will redirect you to https://localhost
+Visiting http://localhost will redirect you to https://localhost